mddazure/azure-route-server-lab/README.md

       169.254.0.0/32 is subnetted, 1 subnets
 S        169.254.169.254 [254/0] via 10.0.253.1
 ```
-- Ping Branch1VM, Branch2VM and Spoke1VM from CSR by typing `ping 10.1.0.4`, `ping 10.2.0.4`, `ping 10.3.0.4`.
+Ping Branch1VM, Branch2VM and Spoke1VM from CSR by typing `ping 10.1.0.4`, `ping 10.2.0.4`, `ping 10.3.0.4`.
 Verify that the pings succeed.

 **From Spoke1VM**

 In the portal, navigate to Network interfaces -> Spoke1VM-nic.
 Click Effective routes.

-Note the route for `10.1.0.0/16`, the prefix of Branch1, pointing to `10.0.253.4` which is the LAN interface of the CSR Network Virtual Appliance.
-Traffic from SPoke1VM for Branch1 is directed to the CSR, where it is sent through the tunnel.
+:point_right: Note that the route for the prefix of Branch1, `10.1.0.0/16`, points to `10.0.253.4`, the LAN interface of the CSR Network Virtual Appliance.

+Traffic from Spoke1VM for Branch1 is directed to the CSR, where it is sent through the tunnel.
 This route was learned by ARS from the CSR via BGP.
 Then ARS programmed the route in the NIC route table.

-This is the purpose of ARS: without it, the Azure platform would not know that `10.1.0.0/16` is behind the CSR.
-The only solution is a static route, a User Defined Route attached the subnet - as we have always done it :wink:!
+:exclamation: This is the purpose of ARS: without it, the Azure platform would not know that `10.1.0.0/16` is behind the CSR.
+The only solution without ARS is a User Defined Route attached the subnet - as we have always done it :wink:!

  **From Branch1VPNGW**